 I was never completely clear what this lagoon was called, since the stop was always referred to as the Red Rocks, i.e. Piedras Rojas.
 But, coming from Laguna Chaxa, I did not expect to be wowed a second time.

-But when we arrived to Piedras Rojas, to be honest, the red boulders were not at all the main attraction for me.
+When we got out at Piedras Rojas, its red rocks were not at all the main attraction for me.
 For the line of grey mountains beyond commanded attention, appearing completely un-mountainlike, impossibly soft and pastel, as if touched up like an impressionist painting.

 At its feet lay a delicately mint-green lagoon, its water’s edge lapping against fine pale sand, playing at being an ocean around an atoll.
 There was an alien simplicity to the scene, and I was completely charmed.